dmd-program/dmd-100/chapter-4-design-as-tragedy-the-rise-and-fall-of-the-twin-towers.md

 ## **Prompt**

-In this chapter, Grudin talks about ?
+In this chapter, Grudin talks about how economic tradeoffs and cultural appropriation may have contributed to great tragedy.
+What are other tragedies related to design that you know of from current or historical events?
+Should designers be held accountable when their designs contribute to a tragedy?
+What could a designer do to prevent a design tragedy?

 ## **Writing guidelines**